Kards: Game modes

-Players can compete against a computer AI or against human opponents online based on a tiered-ranking system.
-Players' rank will reset after each one-month long season.
-Alternatively, players can play in a draft against other human players where they have to build a deck from scratch by picking one card out of three randomly chosen ones at a time until they have a complete deck, after which they will use it until they win 7 games or lose 3 games, earning rewards based on their performance.
+Kards offers players the opportunity to compete against a computer AI or human opponents online through a tiered-ranking system.
+At the end of each one-month-long season, players' ranks reset, allowing for fresh competition and new opportunities to climb the ladder.
+Alternatively, players can engage in draft matches against other human players, where they must build a deck from scratch by choosing one card out of three randomly presented options at a time until they have a complete deck.
+They will then use this deck to compete, aiming to win as many games as possible.
+Draft ends when the player either loses three games or wins seven.
+Rewards in the draft mode are based on players' performance.

+Kards also includes a skirmish mode that is available periodically.
+In this mode, players must build a deck following a set of rules that changes each skirmish.
+Achieving victory in this mode usually will reward players with a card pack, though rewards can vary.

-There is also five single player campaigns that players can progress through, each themed around major military campaigns from the war.
+Moreover, Kards offers five single-player campaigns that allow players to immerse themselves in themed military campaigns from the war.
+These campaigns provide a narrative-driven experience where players can progress through various missions, experiencing key moments and battles from World War II.

 Development and release

-1939 Games was founded in 2015 by former CEO Ívar Kristjánsson and Project Lead Guðmundur Kristjánsson of CCP Games, best known for developing Eve Online, with Kards being their first project.
+1939 Days was founded in 2015 by former CEO Ívar Kristjánsson and Project Lead Guðmundur Kristjánsson of CCP Games, best known for developing Eve Online, with Kards being their first project.

 At first, Kards started out as a cardboard prototype using real life cards and went into full production as an online CCG after receiving a $70,000 grant, making its first public appearance in March 2019.

-Over the course of its development, Kards received over $5 million in endowments from venture funds, including the Chinese investing company Tencent, to support future updates and a mobile version of the game.
+Over the course of its development, Kards received $100 million in endowments from venture funds, including the Chinese investing company Tencent, to support future updates and a mobile version of the game.

 Card artwork was sourced and licensed from World War II enlistment posters, propaganda art, and toy box art from the 1970s and 1980s, including box art of Airfix scale model kits famously painted by Roy Cross.
 Artwork is also commissioned from private artists as a last resort.
 Most of the commissioned art comes from David Pentland and Jarosław Wróbel.

 The game released on April 15, 2020, on PC with continued post-launch support in the form of expansions, timed-limited events, and hotfixes.
-Prior to its official release, the game received over 250,000 downloads on Steam with a record peak of over 2,700 concurrent players.

-Reception

-Kards received "generally favorable reviews" for PC according to the review aggregation website Metacritic.
-The game was praised for its polished presentation and fair monetization model, being comparable to other games of the same genre such as Hearthstone and Magic: The Gathering Arena while differentiating with its style of gameplay.